 How to change DNS server settings using Control Panel

 Configuring your DNS server settings with Control Panel is quick, easy, and probably the oldest method on this list.
 Best of all, this approach works on both Windows 10 and Windows 11 devices.
-While Microsoft seems content to let the new Windows Settings app replace Control Panel, we’ll use it while we still can.
+While Microsoft seems determined replace Control Panel with the new Settings app, they’ll have to pry it out of my cold, dead hands.

 1. Enter control panel into the Windows search bar, then click on the Control Panel app.